 A light sensor is a device for measuring the intensity or brightness of light.
 One of the most common and least expensive detectors that can be used when building a light sensor is a photoresistor.
 Photoresistors, also called light detecting resistors (LDR) are made from cadmium sulfide (CdS) cells that are sensitive to visible and near infrared light.
 The resistance of a CdS cell varies inversely with the amount of light incident upon it – bright light causes a low resistance between the two leads of the cell while low light results in a higher resistance.
 When a photoresistor is placed in a voltage-divider circuit, proportional changes in light intensity can be measured with the Vernier Analog Breadboard Cable.

-Buid your own sensors (BYOS) give students the opportunity to build their own detectors and measurement devices.
-Students will assemble an electronic circuit and then use Logger Pro software to convert an electrical signal to proper measurement units.
+Build your own sensors (BYOS) activities give students the opportunity to build their own detectors and measurement devices.
+Students assemble an electronic circuit and use Logger Pro software to calibrate and test their sensor.